-b.
-USE OF VIOLATION-BY VIOLATION PENALTIES - The above policy does not preclude the use of violation-by-violation or per employee penalties where higher penalties are appropriate.
-See CPL 02-00-080, Handling of Cases to be Proposed for Violation-By-Violation Penalties, October 21, 1990.
+• USE OF VIOLATION-BY VIOLATION PENALTIES - The above policy does not preclude the use of instance-by-instance or per employee penalties where higher penalties are appropriate.
+See CPL 02-00-080, Handling of Cases to be Proposed for Violation-by-Violation Penalties, October 21, 1990; the Federal OSHA Memorandum regarding the Application of Instance-by-Instance Penalty Adjustments, January 26, 2023; and Guidance for Nevada OSHA's Instance-by-Instance (IBI) Penalty Policy, March 23, 2023.